groupme-js/GroupMeCommunityDocs/self.md

 * *status*

-    String - can be set to `enable` or `disable`, enable generates a share URL for your profile, disable invalidates it.
+    String - Can be set to `enable` or `disable`, enable generates a share URL for your profile, disable invalidates it.

 **Response**
 ```